W Idioms

 wouldn't touch (someone or something) with a ten-foot pole

-- would not get involved with something for any reason
+- to not get involved with someone or something for any reason

-I wouldn't touch that used car salesman with a ten-foot pole.
+I would not touch that used car salesman with a ten-foot pole.

-- have complete control over someone and be able to make them do anything you want
+- to have complete control over someone and be able to make him or her do what you want

 We wrapped up the meeting before dinner and went home.